guni12/trade-socket/mongodb.md

 ### Introduction

-According to a survey done by [Scalegrid](https://dev.to/scalegrid/2019-database-trends--sql-vs-nosql-top-databases-single-vs-multiple-database-use-1nma) at [DeveloperWeek](https://www.developerweek.com/) 2019, MySQL is the dominating database of choise by developers at 38.9%, closely followed by MongoDB at 24.6%.
+According to a survey done by [Scalegrid](https://dev.to/scalegrid/2019-database-trends--sql-vs-nosql-top-databases-single-vs-multiple-database-use-1nma) at [DeveloperWeek](https://www.developerweek.com/) 2019, MySQL is the dominating database of choice by developers at 38.9%, closely followed by MongoDB at 24.6%.
 Half of their respondants use a combination of SQL and NoSQL systems in their projects.
 And again, the clear winner amongst combinations of database types was MySQL + MongoDB with 34.15%.

 ### MongoDB